immutables/immutables.github.io/immutable.md

 A cheap reference equality `==` check is added to prevent a copy of the same value by returning `this`.
 Primitives are subjected to the same `==` value check (except for `float` and `double`).
-Full equality checks or other specialized checks were omitted: It may be less computationally expensive in practice to create an new copy of a value than to check some attribute for deep-equality.
+Full equality checks or other specialized checks were omitted: It may be less computationally expensive in practice to create new copy of a value than to check some attribute for deep-equality.

-Copy methods provide a form of copying with structural sharing.
-It is very useful to change one or more attribute values, but have other collection attribute values reference the same immutable values as before, instead of being rebuilt manually or by builder.
+Wither methods are implemented to copy with structural sharing.
+It is useful to change one attribute value, but have other attributes values reference the same values as before, including any immutable collections and nested values that are wasteful to rebuild.
 New values will effectively share the subgraphs of old values, which is desirable in many cases.

-What about collection and map attributes?
-While it is tempting to have a bunch of methods such as `withItemAdded` or `withKeyValuePut`, they might require a lot of variation like _add last_ or _add first_ and will hide the fact that collections are being rebuilt or rehashed, which is not always desirable for immutable collections.
-As of now, there's only simple value replacement for all kinds of attributes, but new collection values are guaranteed to be copied as immutable if they are not already immutable.
+While it was tempting to generated a bunch of methods to support collections and maps such as `withItemAdded` or `withKeyValuePut`, they might require a lot of variation like _add last_ or _add first_ and will hide the fact that immutable collections are being rebuilt and/or rehashed, which is not always desirable for immutable collections.
+As of now, there's only simple value replacement for all kinds of attributes.
+New collection values are guaranteed to be copied as immutable unless already immutable.

 ```java
 Value changedValue =